FAQ coronacrisis: tips

 DUO corona measures

 The Education Executive Agency (DUO) wants to help students and former students who encounter (financial) problems as a result of the coronavirus, for example because you don’t have work anymore.
 Students entitled to studyfinancing from DUO, can borrow extra money, for example to be able to pay tuition fees.
 Those paying back money can request a repayment-free period.
-If you experience a study delay, you may be eligible for financial compensation.
+If you experience a study delay you can receive a compensation.
+These allowances have been extended until August 2021.

 Support for self-employed people

-A number of measures are being developed to support entrepreneurs with allowances, loans and tax measures.
+There are a number of measures to support entrepreneurs with allowances, loans and tax measures.
 The most relevant measures are:

 Assistance for self-employed people (TOZO)

 Self-employed people can apply for financial assistance and a loan via the Tijdelijke Overbruggingsregeling voor Zelfstandig Ondernemers (Temporary Transitional Arrangement for Self-employed Persons, TOZO).
 The most important condition is that you meet the hour criterion, whereby at least 1,225 hours a year are worked within your own company.
 This is an easing of the Social Assistance (Self-Employed Persons) Decree (Besluit bijstand zelfstandigen, Bbz).
 The allowance amounts to €1,500 per month.
 You can do the TOZO-check (in Dutch) to see if you qualify and submit an application with the municipality where you are registered.
-For the first three months (March to May) the partner's income does not count, but for the extension (June to August) it does.
-International students are not likely to qualify, submitting an application for TOZO might cause problems with the IND/visa.
+The partner's income counts too.
+The TOZO 4 will run until June 2021 and it will be extended with three months, called TOZO 5.
+Please note: entrepreneurs under the age of 27 who follow government-funded education and receive student finance cannot claim TOZO.
+Also international students are not likely to qualify, submitting an application for TOZO might cause problems with the IND/visa.
 Therefor, international students: always check your personal situation before at the City hall or Chamber of Commerce (Kamer van Koophandel).

-This arrangement is aimed at entrepreneurs (SMEs, small and medium-sized enterprises) who work from a property they own or rent, are seeing their turnover disappear and, for example, have to continue paying the rent for their business premises.
-The allowance amounts to €4,000 and can be spent freely.
-You qualify if your company complies with the conditions and your main activity is registered with the Dutch Chamber of Commerce (KVK) under a required SBI code (in Dutch).
-You can enter your KVK number in RVO's search tool (in Dutch) to check if your SBI code is on the list.
-Eligible sectors are, for instance: dance schools, museums, producers of performing arts.
+This arrangement was aimed at entrepreneurs (SMEs, small and medium-sized enterprises) who work from a property they own or rent, are seeing their turnover disappear and, for example, have to continue paying the rent for their business premises.
+The allowance amounts to €4,000 and could be spent freely.
+You qualified if your company complies with the conditions and your main activity was registered with the Dutch Chamber of Commerce (KVK) under a required SBI code (in Dutch).

 You can apply for, among other things, a ‘special deferment of payment’ (bijzonder uitstel van betaling).
 This is possible for all assessments, therefore also for the turnover tax (VAT), income tax, corporation tax and wage tax and national insurance contributions.
 You submit an application for this payment extension in writing and send this by post to the Tax and Customs Administration.
 It is also possible to submit the application digitally.
 You can receive a three-month deferment of payment with this.